govau/pancake/README.md

 ## Getting started

-If your project is already using Pancake and you want to make changes to the outputted files you will want to change the [Pancake settings](#settings) in the `package.json` file.
+If your project is already using Pancake and you want to make changes to the output you will want to change the [Pancake settings](#settings) in the `package.json` file.

 If you are creating a new project using Pancake you will want to look into creating your own [Pancake modules](#creating-your-own-pancake-modules).